Ordisoftware/Hebrew-Calendar/README.md

 - Improve month view to show long-week celebration intermediate days.
 - Improve navigation form to show long-week celebration intermediate days.
 - Improve automatic web check update to not run when Shabat and a special celebration day but the next day.
+- Improve celebrations board export file name to indicate moon or sun omer and set or rise.
+- Fix celebrations boards wrong times for sun omer that were from moon set or rise instead of sun.
 - Some UI/UX improvements.
 - Some file and code refactoring.
 - Add Serilog-sinks-winforms NuGet package.